GalynaM/python-APIs-challenge/README.md

-Data frame cleaning added to remove rows with Humidity > 100 Scatter Plots added to show correlation between latitude and other weather parameters Linear Regressions Models added to analyze correlation
+Data frame cleaning added to remove rows with Humidity > 100 Scatter Plots added to show correlation between latitude and other weather parameters Linear Regressions Models added to analyze correlation Functions to calculate regression and to build plots were added, images exported